FreezeSoul/Security-Patterns-in-Practice-zh/docs/ch9.md

 Most operating systems use five basic architectures [Sil08][tan08].
 One, the monolithic architecture, has little value for security and it is only mentioned as a possible variant of the modular architecture.
 We present here patterns representing these four architectures (Figure 9.1):

-Figure 9.1: Pattern diagram of OS architectures, administration and file systems
+<Figures figure="9-1">Pattern diagram of OS architectures, administration and file systems</Figures>

 - MODULAR OPERATING SYSTEM ARCHITECTURE.
 Separate the operating system’s services into modules, each representing a basic function or component.
 The basic core kernel only has the required components to start itself and the ability to load modules.
 The core is the one module always in memory.
 Whenever the services of any additional modules are required, the module loader loads the appropriate module.
 Each module performs a function and may take parameters.
 - LAYERED OPERATING SYSTEM ARCHITECTURE.
 The overall features and functionality of the operating system are decomposed and assigned to hierarchical layers.
 This provides clearly defined interfaces between each section of the operating system and between user applications and the system functions.
 Layer i uses services of a lower layer i-1 and does not know of the existence of a higher layer, i+1.